UCRCSSI/CS10A-FALL21/Week04.md

 Notice the pattern, as we give them a new number to guess, the range decreases.
 Keep asking the user to guess the number until they fail the 4th attempt (0 - 100 inclusive).

+If the user guesses correctly, exit loop, and output `Hooray!`

 Think: How can be use loops to simplify the code?
 How can we use decremental operators to do this?